Skip to main content

 Redundancy Notice (UK)

-Issue a comprehensive statutory redundancy notice to an employee in England and Wales under the Employment Rights Act 1996 ss.135–165 and the Trade Union and Labour Relations (Consolidation) Act 1992 ss.188–198.
+Issue a detailed statutory redundancy notice to an employee in England and Wales under the Employment Rights Act 1996 ss.135–165 and the Trade Union and Labour Relations (Consolidation) Act 1992 ss.188–198.
 This template covers the statutory redundancy pay calculation, individual and collective consultation requirements, fair selection criteria, suitable alternative employment, statutory time off for job searching (ERA 1996 s.52), notice period, and the right of appeal — suitable for both small and large-scale redundancy exercises.

 Termination Letter (England & Wales)